Balgor18/snow_crash/README.md

 After that we have to log with `flag00` and give the password `nottoohardhere`.
 When we are connected we just have to use `getflag`.

+When we got the flag we have to connect to the next level.

+## Level 01
+Look at the file we found in the previous level.
+Yes the name of the file is **john**.
+Let use [John the ripper](https://fr.wikipedia.org/wiki/John_the_Ripper)